High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Formulation of a semi-discrete unsteady solid propellant combustion model

 \subsubsection{Gas phase}

 The set of conservative equations for the gas phase is semi-discretised in space with a finite volume approach: the domain is split in $N_g$ cells (control volumes).
-The discretised variables are the temperature $T$, the mass fractions $Y_\indexspecies$, the mass flow rate $\massflux = \rho u$.
-The temperature and mass fractions are taken at the centers of each cell, while the mass flow rate is taken at the left face of each cell.
-This staggered-grid approach helps decreasing the numerical discretisation error, and is convenient for the free boundary problem with a flux defined at the surface.
+The discretised variables are the temperature $T$, mass fractions $Y_\indexspecies$, mass flow rate $\massflux$.
+The temperature and mass fractions are taken at the centers of each cell, while the mass flow rate is taken at the left face of each cell, which is convenient for the free boundary problem with a flux defined at the surface.
 The surface temperature $T_\surface$, the surface mass fraction of the $\indexspecies$-th species $Y_{\surface,\indexspecies}$ are taken at $x=0$ (rightmost face of the solid domain, leftmost face of the gas domain).
 The localisation of each variable is sketched in Figure \ref{fig:schemaVF:mesh}.

-Using the notation $q$ to identify any of the conservative variables: $\rho Y_\indexspecies$ and $\rho h$, or $\rho$, and the subscript $\indexcell$ as the index of the mesh cell considered, the conservative equations \cref{eq:base:continuity,eq:base:species,eq:base:enthalpy} become:
+Using the notation $q$ to identify any of the conservative variables $\rho Y_\indexspecies$ and $\rho h$, or $\rho$, and the subscript $\indexcell$ as the index of the mesh cell considered, the conservative equations \cref{eq:base:continuity,eq:base:species,eq:base:enthalpy} become: